jbhopkins/bioxtasraw/docs/source/tutorial/section1.rst

     *   Note: This averages only those profiles found to the same as the first file, for the given statistical test.

-    *   If necessary, select all of the profiles except the new averaged one, and right click and select “Similarity Testing”.
+#.
+Select all of the profiles except the new averaged one, and right click and
+    select “Similarity Test”.

     |10000201000002560000018C615B7EB8DE916C34_png|